 6. Explore Walt Disney Studios Park

-For those who are curious about the world of movies and special effects, this park will be a paradise.
+For those curious about the world of movies and special effects, this park will be a paradise.
 It offers different shows (with several shows throughout the day) in which they tell you how Disney movies were made or which were the first special effects in the history of cinema.
 You can see a car action show, enter the Armageddon ship, ride the Aerosmith roller coaster or try the Tower of Terror free fall.

 Ana's Traveller Tip